 About the Fund

-The We Rise Again Fund was established by the Community Foundation of Nova Scotia in collaboration with the Rotary Club of Truro, The United Way, Ulnooweb Indigenous Communities Foundation, and the Rural Communities Foundation of Nova Scotia.
+The We Rise Again Fund was established by the Community Foundation of Nova Scotia in collaboration with the Rotary Club of Truro, The United Way, Ulnooweg Indigenous Communities Foundation, and the Rural Communities Foundation of Nova Scotia.

 With the generous support of Green Shield Canada, the Toronto Community Foundation, and the Edmonton Community Foundation, and other donors, the We Rise Again Fund will enable a "Community Build Up" that will see the existing 150-year-old Portapique Community Hall transformed into a space that will enable the community to come together in a positive way.